 As you read one of the wills, compare the Colonial Valley Zapotec transcription with the translation provided by the article’s authors.
 How would you say this in your language?
 How is Colonial Valley Zapotec different from the Zapotec language you speak?

 - Plumb, May Helena.
-In preparation.
+2021.
 Ticha.
 In Caseidyneën Saën – Learning Together: Colonial Valley Zapotec Teaching Materials, ed. by Flores-Marcial et al. Online: http://ds-wordpress.haverford.edu/ticha-resources/modules/chapter/ticha-pedagogical-unit-1-introduction-to-the-ticha-project/.

 - Abbreviations used: 1S=first person singular; 1P=first person plural; HAB=habitual. ↵